Samuel, the Last Covenant Keeper: #20

 The first king of Israel had the appearance of a king, but not the spirit to be one.
 He was handsome and a head taller than most men; yet, he hid when he was told that he was also chosen by lot to be the king of Israel.
-He simply did not make use of the power of the Spirit of the Lord nor did his hand took the kingdom forcefully or face his enemies very bravely.
-His first challenge came when Jabesh Gilead was besieged by Nahash the Ammonite and gruesome stories reached the king and “the Spirit of the Lord came upon him in power, and he burned with anger.”
+He simply did not make use of the power of the Spirit of the Lord, nor did his hand forcefully take the kingdom; nor did he bravely face his enemies.
+Saul’s first challenge came when Jabesh Gilead was besieged by Nahash the Ammonite and gruesome stories reached the king and “the Spirit of the Lord came upon him in power, and he burned with anger.”
 Saul took a pair of oxen, sliced them into pieces and sent messengers to all the tribes.
 And three hundred and thirty thousand men joined in destroying the Ammonites to a degree that no two men were left together.
 As a result of the slaughter, Saul was confirmed king, but his anger cost him the support of Samuel and also the Spirit of the Lord.
 Saul became a completely helpless leader.
-Success of any king came from his son Jonathan and his son-in-law, David.
+Success of kng Saul came from his son Jonathan and his son-in-law, David.
 Instead of waiting on Samuel to do the sacrificing, Saul did it himself and therefore he displeased the Lord.
 It was his son Jonathan that initiated a victory against the Philistines.
 And Jonathan, unknowingly, ate a little honey his father had forbidden to eat before their enemies were subdued.
 Saul wanted his son to be sacrificed to keep true to his pagan vow of human sacrifice.
 However Saul’s men refused to obey the king.
 Saul became mad and they had to find people who could calm his nerves.
 Unbeknown to him, Saul’s people employed David to play the harp right after Samuel had anointed David to succeed Saul as king.
 The writer of Samuel concluded, “And the Lord was disappointed that he had made Saul king over Israel” (I Samuel 15:35).

-David, in contrast to Saul, had built up the belief that God was with him all the time, and that God helped him develop the ability to defend himself, his sheep, and his people.
+In contrast to Saul, David had built up the belief that God was with him all the time, and that God helped him develop the ability to defend himself, his sheep, and his people.
 He was mentally and spiritually motivated to become skillful with a sling to slay a lion and Goliath.
 David had confidence in what he was doing was honoring the God of his fathers.
-All his success was, he believed, was granted to him by God and he let his enemies know it.
+He believed that all his success was granted to him by God and he let his enemies know it.
 Before he took on Goliath, David said this to the Philistine:

 You come to me with sword and with spear and with javelin; but I come to you in the name of the Lord of hosts, the God of the armies of Israel, whom you have defiled.
 This day the Lord will deliver you into my hand, and I will strike you down, and cut off your head; and I will give the dead bodies of the host of the Philistines this day to the birds of the air and to the wild beasts of the earth; that all the earth may know that there is a God in Israel, and that all this assembly may know that the Lord saves.